Go behind the scenes and learn what went on during the making of the 1985 Fantasy

 Contributed by: politeintruder

-It's widely known, of course, that there was an initial cut of the Film that played more classically with a score by John Barry.
+It's widely known, of course, that there was an initial cut of the Film that played more classically with a score by Jerry Goldsmith

-Like Bladerunner, the test screenings were not kind and the movie had to be modified.
+Like Bladerunner, after the test screenings were not kind, the movie had to be modified.
 A tighter edit and a more emotional, busy score, infinitely better in my opinion, by Tangerine Dream.

 Most of the forest scenes in the movie were filmed on a massive set, built inside a sound stage.
 Ridley had originally planned some overhead and fly-through shots, but they (along with a lot of other planned footage) were never filmed, because the entire set burned flat to the ground.